jbmusso/grex/README.md

 Because JavaScript lacks reflection, you're required to supply an optional string identifier as the last parameter.
 This identifier will be used in the generated Gremlin string.

+Please note that this API will most likely change before v1.0.

 ### API differences between Gremlin Groovy and Grex JavaScript